ProjectExtensions/ProjectExtensions.Azure.ServiceBus/readme.md

 Welcome to Azure Service Bus.

-##Using Castle Windsor Instead of Autofac
+##Using an IoC Conatiner Other Than Autofac

 Unless otherwise noted, everything works as shown in the getting starting section above.
+The code examples shown are for Castle Windsor.
+The other IoC container support
+DLLs follow the same pattern.

-1. Install the Nuget packages ProjectExtensions.Azure.ServiceBus.Core and ProjectExtensions.Azure.ServiceBus.IOC.CastleWindsor instead of ProjectExtensions.Azure.ServiceBus
+1. Install the Nuget packages ProjectExtensions.Azure.ServiceBus.Core and your specific IoC container (e.g. ProjectExtensions.Azure.ServiceBus.IOC.CastleWindsor for Castle Windsor) instead of ProjectExtensions.Azure.ServiceBus
 2. Use this initialization code at the beginning of your method or in your BootStrapper.
 You will need a couple of using declarations:

 ```csharp